Progressive activist Cornel West leaves the Green Party and will run for president as an independent

-NEW YORK (AP) — Progressive activist Cornel West is no longer running for president under the Green Party banner, his campaign said Thursday.
+NEW YORK (AP) — Progressive activist Cornel West said Thursday that he is no longer running for president under the Green Party banner.
 Instead, the high-profile African American thought leader will run as an independent.

+“I’m running as an Independent candidate for President of the United States to end the iron grip of the ruling class and ensure true democracy!”
+West wrote on the social media platform X, formerly known as Twitter.

+“People are hungry for change,” he added.
+“They want good policies over partisan politics.
+We need to break the grip of the duopoly and give power to the people.”

 West faces long odds in his quest to become the first candidate not affiliated with a major political party to win the presidency.
 But Democrats are quietly concerned that he could make a significant impact in the 2024 contest by winning even a small portion of the vote in key states that would otherwise go to President Joe Biden.